My Abuse Story

 His cheating continued.
 His drinking got worse.
 His abuse progressed.
 He told me it was my fault.

 I remained silent about the abuse and continued my attempts to win his approval.
-I didn’t want to be percieved as a failure.
+I didn’t want to be perceived as a failure.
 I didn’t want him to leave me.

 He made me believe I wasn’t pretty.
 He made me believe that I was boring.
 He made me believe that I was weak and that I needed him.
 He told me I’d be nothing without him.
 I spent all of my energy trying to intrigue and impress him, hiding the imperfections in our relationship, creating a picture perfect life for others to gawk at and admire.

-Abusive relationships are not normal relarionships.
+Abusive relationships are not normal relationships.
 Healthy relationships do not make you feel alone.
 Healthy relationships do not make you unhappy.

 I left for my children.
 My son was ten months old and my daughter had just turned two.
 I waited to leave until my son was old enough to walk.
 Leaving my abuser was the hardest decision I ever had to make.
 I didn’t want to break up my family.
 I didn’t want to be a single mom.
 I didn’t want to be alone.